-Jamco America is an aircraft interiors company based in Everett, Washington that designs and manufactures products such as premium seating, and many other cabin furnishings for commercial aerospace clients like Airbus and Boeing.
+Jamco America is a commercial aircraft interiors company based in Everett, Washington that designs and manufactures products such as premium seating, and many other cabin furnishings for commercial aerospace clients like Airbus and Boeing.
 The company also works directly with airlines doing modifications to retrofit their existing aircrafts.
 Jamco America is the largest subsidiary of Tokyo-based Jamco and is made up of several small product development teams, with engineers who specialize in different product lines.

 CAD to Part Time 25 hrs